The Website Owner’s Guide to Email Marketing

 Take Your Subject Line Seriously

 Subscribers decide whether your emails are worth their time and attention in 0 to 3 seconds.
 One, two, done.
-Another scary fact: 69 percent of email recipients report emails as spam based solely on the subject line!
+Another scary fact: 69% of email recipients report emails as spam based solely on the subject line!
 So make it enticing and relevant.
 Again, learn from the pros.
 (Hint: MailChimp has a helpful Subject Line Researcher.)

 Some important things to keep in mind when writing subject lines: